 Lemon vinaigrette is the jack-of-all-trades when it comes to homemade salad dressings.
 With fresh lemon juice and dried oregano, this easy vinaigrette recipe is similar to the classic Greek salad dressing Ladolemono, but with a spoonful of Dijon mustard for a velvety quality and peppery kick.

 This lemon vinaigrette recipe will keep in your refrigerator for up to a week.
 Make a big batch to keep on hand and use it for more than green salads.
-It’s also great as a chicken marinade, a sauce for cooked fish, or to dress roasted vegetables and grains salads.
+It’s also great as a chicken marinade, a sauce for roast fish, or to dress up roasted vegetables and grain salads.

 Table of Contents